On the supersingular locus of the Siegel modular variety of genus 3 or 4: Introduction

 Shimura varieties have been used, with great success, towards applications in number theory.
 Many of these applications are based on the study of integral models and their reductions.
 It is known that in some cases, the supersingular (or basic) locus of the reduction of a Shimura variety admits a simple description.
 For example, Vollaard-Wedhorn \cite{VW11} described the supersingular locus of the Shimura variety of $\GU(1,n-1)$ at an inert prime as a union of classical Deligne-Lusztig varieties.
 Simple descriptions such as \cite{VW11} have been applied towards the Kudla-Rapoport program \cite{KR99}, \cite{KR11}, Zhang's Arithmetic Fundamental Lemma \cite{Zhang12} and the Tate conjecture for certain Shimura varieties \cite{TX19}, \cite{HTX17}.

 Motivated by \cite{VW11}, G\"{o}rtz-He \cite{GH15} classified the cases where the supersingular locus is naturally a union of classical Deligne-Lusztig varieties of Coxeter type.
 These are called the cases of Coxeter type.
 The index set of the corresponding stratification and the closure relations between strata can be described in terms of the Bruhat-Tits building of a certain inner form of the underlying group.
 Thus this stratification is called the {\it Bruhat-Tits stratification}.
 While for the Siegel case for $\GSp_{2n}$, which we are interested in, such a description is possible only when $n\le 2$.
 The case $n=2$ was studied intensively by Katsura-Oort \cite{KO87} and Kaiser \cite{Kaiser97}.
 The results were later applied to \cite{KR99} by Kudla-Rapoport.
 Richartz \cite{Richartz98} studied the case $n=3$ in analogy to the case $n=2$.
 In this paper, we study the case $n=3$ or $4$ using more advanced techniques.
+The same techniques are also used in \cite{Shimada6} and \cite{Trentin23} to describe the geometry of the basic locus of other Shimura varieties.

 The study of the perfection of the supersingular locus is essentially reduced to a study of an affine Deligne-Lusztig variety via the Rapoport-Zink uniformization (see \cite[\S4.1]{Wang21} for example).
-Thus the objective of this paper is to find an explicit description of the affine Deligne-Lusztig variety related to the Siegel modular variety of genus 3 with hyperspecial level structure.
+Thus the objective of this paper is to find an explicit description of the affine Deligne-Lusztig variety related to the Siegel modular variety of genus 3 or 4 with hyperspecial level structure.

 Let $F$ be a non-archimedean local field with finite residue field $\F_q$ of prime characteristic $p$, and let $L$ be the completion of the maximal unramified extension of $F$.
 Let $\sigma$ denote the Frobenius automorphism of $L/F$.
 Further, we write $\cO$ (resp.\ $\cO_F$) for the valuation ring of $L$ (resp.\ $F$).
 Finally, we denote by $\vp$ a uniformizer of $F$ (and $L$) and by $v_L$ the valuation of $L$ such that $v_L(\vp)=1$.